taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 store.dispatch(doAddTodo('0', 'learn redux'));
 ~~~~~~~~

 Action creators return a plain action.
-Once again, it is not mandatory to use them, but it adds convenience.
+Once again, it is not mandatory to use them, but it adds convenience and makes your code more readable.
+In addition, you can test action creators independetly as functions.

 ### Optional Payload

-In the book it was earlier mentioned that actions don't need to have a payload.
+In the book, it was earlier mentioned that actions don't need to have a payload.
 Only the action type is required.

-For instance, imagine you want to login into your todo application.
+For instance, imagine you want to login into your Todo application.
 Therefore you need to open up a modal where you can enter your credentials: email and password.
 You wouldn't need a payload for your action in order to open a modal.
 You only need to signalize by dispatching an action that the modal state should be open.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~